oatmealine/simply-love-oat-fork/README.md

 - Transparent default judgement (they're too big to get me distracted)
 - More annoyances (you'll be greeted with random messages upon selecting quickplay)
-- Restart game button because I can't be bothered to go to the settings to reload simfiles
+- Restart game button because I can't be bothered to go to the settings to reload simfiles (I have an ssd, sorry oats)
 - Shame (art by [pixloen](https://twitter.com/pixloen)) ((anim delayed by a small bit, to be fixed))
 - Replaced some textures (Arrows, Edit USB thingy)
 - Gradient Colors (only in purple color, wrong hue too, check second screenshot)
-- Replaced few music stuff
+- Replaced few audios/sounds
 - rest of the "new" stuff is probably forgotten I haven't worked on this in a long time hence it's inaccurate
 - sexy af system message bar